 Let me start by saying that my son is on ADHD medicine and has been since 2nd grade.
-One incident that sticks is my mind is a situation where my son was in karate class and had been for some time.
-His teacher was talking to me about how wonderful he was and how he was such a great student, and excelled at everything they were teaching him.
+One incident that sticks in my mind is a situation where my son was in karate class and had been for some time.
+His teacher was talking to me about how wonderful he was and how he was such a great student and excelled at everything they were teaching him.
 Somehow we got on the subject of ADHD.
-He looked at me very serious and said whatever you do, do not medicate him, look at him he doesn’t need it.
+He looked at me very seriously and said Whatever you do, do not medicate him, look at him he doesn’t need it.
 Little did he know my son had been on medication for several months, and it was because of it that he was seeing the child before him.
 Before you judge me let me tell you why my son is on medication.

 My son had been seeing a counselor since Kindergarten, yes Kindergarten.
-One day his teacher called me to tell me that they had to evacuate the class because he was running around wild laughing and they couldn’t get him to settle down.
-I was told that it was because he was immature as he was the youngest in the class having just made the cut off to enter Kindergarten.
-At the end of 1st grade his teacher told me that my son would throw pencils and hide under the desk.
+One day his teacher called me to tell me that they had to evacuate the class because he was running around wildly laughing and they couldn’t get him to settle down.
+I was told that it was because he was immature as he was the youngest in the class having just made the cut-off to enter Kindergarten.
+At the end of 1st grade, his teacher told me that my son would throw pencils and hide under the desk.
 My son was given detention for three days because he told a child he would “kill him” if he didn’t give him his ice cream.
 He didn’t even like ice cream.
 Now please do not get a picture of my son as a mean demon child that runs around unruly.
-Despite these episodes he was the most loving child a mother could ask for.
+Despite these episodes, he was the most loving child a mother could ask for.

 It was after the teacher in first grade told me that my son was just too immature and she felt that he needed to be held back that I spoke to his counselor about the episodes (the teacher had waited until the end of the year to tell me about them).
 The counselor suggested that I talk to a psychiatrist about possible ADHD.
 Finding a competent psychiatrist is a post for another day, all I can say to anyone just starting down this path.
 DO NOT settle for someone that you do not feel comfortable with.
-Someone that just wants to medicate your child without even talking to your child, without discussing options, and wants to increase the medicine every time you walk to talk about a problem.
+Someone who just wants to medicate your child without even talking to your child, without discussing options, and wants to increase the medicine every time you walk to talk about a problem.

-Today my son is mostly an A but and a few B’s student.
+Today my son is mostly an A but a few B’s student.
 He is bright, cheerful, and the most loving of all my children.
 He has quite a lot of really good friends.
 He is still a very sensitive person, especially for a boy.
 He has no problem talking to me about his feelings and thoughts and is very responsible.
-He has learned himself to recognize the signs of when he feels like his temper is at a point he can not handle.
+He has learned to recognize the signs when he feels like his temper is at a point he can not handle.
 There has been a time or two that he has gone to school without his medicine and has called me to tell me he is sick and needs to come home.
-Upon further investigation I found that he wasn’t sick but that the children were irritating him so much and he couldn’t concentrate and he felt so annoyed at everyone.
+Upon further investigation, I found that he wasn’t sick but that the children were irritating him so much that he couldn’t concentrate and he felt so annoyed at everyone.
 I was so proud of him for recognizing that he needed to get out of the situation before he did something impulsive that he wouldn’t have otherwise done.